apaleblueman/apaleblueman.github.io/README.md

 # apaleblueman.github.io

-* is a repository / githubPages website made by me for learning web dev
+* is a repository / githubPages website made by me for learning js